Prime Minister's National Relief Fund

-Prime Minister's National Relief Fund (PMNRF) in India is the fund raised to provide support for people affected by natural and man made disasters.
-Natural disasters covered under this include flood, cyclone, earthquake etc. Man made disasters include major accidents, acid attacks, riots etc. The fund is also allotted to the people for treatment like cancer, kidney transplantation, heart surgery etc. The fund was first consolidated during the time of the first prime minister of republic of India Jawaharlal Nehru.
+The Prime Minister's National Relief Fund (PMNRF) in India is the fund raised to provide support for people affected by natural and man-made disasters.
+Natural disasters covered under this include floods, cyclones, earthquakes, etc. Man-made disasters include major accidents, acid attacks, riots, etc. The fund is also allotted to the people for treatment like cancer, kidney transplantation, heart surgery, etc. The fund was first consolidated during the time of the first prime minister of the Republic of India, Jawaharlal Nehru.